shigeki/io.js/BUILDING.md

 #### OpenSSL asm support

-OpenSSL-1.1.0 requires the following asssembler version for use of asm support.
+OpenSSL requires the following asssembler version for use of asm support.

-* gas (GNU assembler) version 2.23 or higher
+* gas (GNU assembler) version 2.26 or higher
 * xcode version 5.0 or higher
 * llvm version 3.3 or higher
-* nasm version 2.10 or higher in Windows
+* nasm version 2.11.8 or higher in Windows

-Otherwise, `--openssl-no-asm` is added with warning in configure.
+Otherwise, build with `--openssl-no-asm` in configure.

-*Note:* The forthcoming OpenSSL-1.1.1 will require higher version.
-Please refer https://www.openssl.org/docs/man1.1.1/man3/OPENSSL_ia32cap.html for details.
+*Note:* This requirements come from the forthcoming OpenSSL-1.1.1.
+See https://www.openssl.org/docs/man1.1.1/man3/OPENSSL_ia32cap.html for details.